eduardapontel/react-memory-game/README.md

   - `index.js`: Entry point for the React application.
   - `MemoryGame.js`: Main component for the memory game.

-## How to Contribute
+## How to Contribute 🤝

-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-Enjoy playing, and may the best pet win! 🐱🐶
+If you'd like to contribute to this game, feel free to send pull requests or open issues.